blandinf/kigo-iPad/README.md

 # kigo-iPad
 kigo is the car future.
-He transorms your windows into fabulous screens for children.
+He transforms your windows into fabulous screens for children.
 They will able to draw, play together, sleep with beautiful animations and all of that's on top of the scenery.

 ## Installation